 Abstract / journal

-In the field of forensic sciences, the hyoid bone provides important evidence on victim’s biological profile (e.g., sex, ancestry, age at death) or cause of death.
-Fractures of hyoid bone may indicate accidental traumas (e.g., car accidents, falls), self- inflicted (e.g., hanging) or assaulted (e.g., manual or ligature strangulation) injuries.
+In the field of forensic sciences, the hyoid bone provides important evidence on the victim’s biological profile (e.g., sex, ancestry, age at death) or cause of death.
+Fractures of hyoid bone may indicate accidental traumas (e.g., car accidents, falls), self- inflicted traumas (e.g., hanging) or injuries by assault (e.g., manual or ligature strangulation)..
 In addition, postmortem hyoid fractures which often occur when a larynx is being harvested and examined at autopsy may easily lead to misdiagnoses.
 Based on a sample of 500 complete and fractured hyoid bones accompanied with autopsy reports, hyoid morphology presented by 3D digital models was non-invasively quantified by means of traditional and geometric morphometrics, mesh-based processing and multivariate statistics.
-Computer-aided mesh-to-mesh comparison may serve as a new approach to examine morphology of fractured hyoid bones combined with individual´s biology and circumstances of death.
-In the present paper, the approach yielded statistically significant differences between morphology of the hyoid bone and individual´s sex, age at death and mechanism of damage.
-The Principal Coordinate Analysis showed that chances for post-mortem damage increase with steeply sloping greater horns and their vertical flattering.
+Computer-aided mesh-to-mesh comparison may serve as a new approach to examine morphology of fractured hyoid bones combined with an individual´s biology and circumstances of death.
+In the current paper, the approach yielded statistically significant differences between morphology of the hyoid bone and individual´s sex, age at death and mechanism of damage.
+Principal Coordinate Analysis showed that chances for post-mortem damage increased with steeply sloping greater horns and their vertical flattering.
 As for peri-mortem damage, spreading of the greater horns in fractured bones is heading forward and superior featured with the present horizontal flattering.
 Yet, predictive models for diagnosis of hyoid fractures failed to provide a classification rate which would meet the requirements for an accurate and reliable technique applicable in forensic pathology, traumatology or anthropology.

-* note: for this moment, the results are temporary, most of them are still processing
+* note: for this moment, the results are temporary, most of them are still being processed

 Natalia Neuwirthová

-Abstract: It is a suggested for conference named Contaminated Sites.
+Abstract: It is suggested for conference named Contaminated Sites.
 We don’t have all the results yet, so it is a bit vague about results and conclusions.

 Title: Currently used pesticides in soil: their fate and risks from the perspective of the total concentration based and the bioavailability approach

-Pesticides used in agriculture represent one of the largest inputs of chemicals to soil.
+Pesticides used in agriculture represent one of the largest inputs of chemicals into soil.
 Nowadays, risk assessment associated with the presence of a chemical in soil is based on the total concentration.
-Although evidence has been collected that total soil concentration does not properly reflects the environmental risks as it does not allow the factor of bioavailability/bioaccessibility to be considered.
+Despite this evidence has been collected that total soil concentration does not properly reflect the environmental risks, as it does not allow bioavailability/bioaccessibility factors to be considered.
 In this study, we measured the total concentrations of pesticides in soil with their bioaccessible concentrations by three non-exhaustive extraction techniques using sorbents (namely XAD, silicon rubber and Empore disk) operating under infinite sink conditions.
-After the optimization of the extraction time and sorbent amount, soils either with natural occurring residues or spiked to desired concentrations were exposed to the above mentioned sorbents.
+After the optimization of the extraction time and sorbent amount, soils either with naturally occurring residues, or spiked to desired concentrations were exposed to the above mentioned sorbents.
 Data on the total amounts and bioaccessible fractions were compared over a range of pesticides (including non-polar, polar and ionizable currently used pesticides) and soils with varying physico-chemical properties.

 Discourse Analysis in Social Educational Research